 Should you send your marketing team packing?
 Absolutely not.
 That’s Scrooge talking.

-Empower and Teach Employees to Share Branded Messages This Holiday Season
+Empower and Encourage Employees to Share Branded Messages This Holiday Season

 Your marketing team is your vital link to empowering your employees to share messages with their friends and colleagues.
 They are, of course, experts in communication.

 Turn that marketing expertise loose on campaigns that build enthusiasm among your employees.
 Partner with HR to provide rewards to employees who share your brand messages.

 Encourage your marketing team to join forces with your sales teams to find the reasons people give for not buying.
 Turn the answers to those objections into explainer videos, FAQ webpages, and blog posts.
 Add the sales team members’ names to the byline, and your shares will likely explode—if the statistics we’ve cited hold true.

 Even better, your marketing team should get your go-ahead and jumpstart an official employee advocacy program.
 First, teach them the value of social engagement and advocacy.